-Based on the desired conditions and foundational concept of this alternative of allowing additional opportunities for primitive recreation, through types and amounts of use, and in consideration of the constraints described earlier in this appendix, the maximum visitor capacity wilderness-wide for the park wilderness for alternative 3 is established at approximately 175,000 visitor use days, with ten-year averages to be near 141,000-147,000 VUD.
+Based on the desired conditions and foundational concept of this alternative of allowing additional opportunities for primitive recreation, through types and amounts of use, and in consideration of the constraints described earlier in this appendix, the estimated maximum visitor use days for the parks' wilderness for alternative 3 is established at approximately 175,000 visitor use days, with ten-year averages to be near 141,000-147,000 VUD.
 While use levels would be allowed to reach the established capacities for this alternative, there are social, economic, and other factors that may lead to actual use being below capacity.
 Also while the potential level of use proposed in this alternative is the highest among the alternatives, it would still be as much as 50% below peak historic use levels of the mid-1970s.